reqnroll/Reqnroll/docs/Bindings/Sharing-Data-between-Bindings.md

 ## Context Injection

-SpecFlow supports a very simple dependency framework that is able to instantiate and inject class instances for the scenarios.
+Reqnroll supports a very simple dependency framework that is able to instantiate and inject class instances for the scenarios.
 With this feature you can group the shared state to context-classes, and inject them into every binding class that is interested in that shared state.

 See more about this feature in the [Context Injection](Context-Injection.md) page.